anxinzhou/Bitonic-Sort/README.md

-A simple implementation of bitonic sort
+A very concise implementation of bitonic sort.
+Easy to parallel with openmp